top of page

 MATERIAL COST: $15 (payable to instructor in cash)

-We will cover all the basics and more such as: how to get started, prepare your fibre, flick your spindle for a good long spin, draft your fibre, wind a good, stable cop, and remove the singles for plying, and ply yarn.
+In this session, we will cover all the basics and more such as: getting started, choosing and preparing your fibre, flicking your spindle for a good long spin, drafting fibre, winding a good, stable cop, and removing the singles for plying, and plying yarn.
+Overall, we will be working together and sharing our experiences, so the learning will continue long after the seminar is over.

 MATERIAL COST: $15 (payable to instructor in cash)